waliens/capstone-llm/README.md

 Start from the input data for 1 tag, the goal is to create 1 text document per question containing the title, question body and the response body.
 So your goal is to extract the relevant fields from both the questions and answers and join them together using the `question_id` field.

-Write the text documents per question again to s3 under path `cleaned/{tag}`
+Write the json documents per question again to s3 under path `cleaned/{tag}`

 If you are confident in your code, the next step is scheduling it using Airflow